Chaitanyareddy0702/Voice-pathology-detection-using-Vision-Transformers/README.md

 ### Dataset

-The vocal recordings used in this project were sourced from the SVD (Sustained Vowel Database) databases.
+The vocal recordings used in this project were sourced from the SVD database.
 The dataset comprises voices of the vowel /a/ and is considered a benchmark in the field.
 Within the SVD database, three voice classes were selected:

 1. **Healthy**: Voices belonging to the healthy class.
 2. **Reinke Odem**: Voices belonging to the pathological class known as Reinke Odem.